ExposureNotification/website/content/about.md

 ## Other notable privacy principles:

-It is worth noting that we stand on the shoulders of those who came before hand.
+It is worth noting that we stand on the shoulders of those who came beforehand.
 We found that a lot of folks were defining similar data frameworks and we were happy to see that we share a lot of ideas.
-We found the following very helpful and influencing.
+We found the following very helpful and influential:

   * [https://www.ccc.de/en/updates/2020/contact-tracing-requirements][10]
   * [https://law.mit.edu/pub/covid19contacttracingprivacyprinciples][11]